bioinfo-pf-curie/mpiBWA/README.md

 Introduction
 ------------

-This program optimize access file and parallelized the jobs for BWA-MEM alignment.
+This program optimizes access files and parallelized the jobs for BWA-MEM alignment v7.12.
 The input are fasta files of pair reads sequenced with Illumina technology.
-Batch of 100M bases are loaded and aligned assuring the result is identical to classic BWA.
+Batch of 100M pair bases are loaded and aligned assuring the result is identical to classic BWA-MEM.

 Requirements
 ------------

 You need a C compiler as required for classic BWA program.
-This program runs on supercomperter architecture but supports also NFS file system.
+You need a mpi compiler too.
+This program runs on supercomperter architecture and supports also NFS file system.
 A classic 1Gb or 10Gb network is sufficient.

 Compilation